"On a quest, the clear path is never the right one."

 Walt Disney Pictures / Pixar Animation Studios

 There's an offbeat flatness to the original story as it cribs the works of Tolkien and current popular fantasy franchises.
-Everything about Onward suggests it would have worked better as live-action, whereas Pixar fare usually takes full advantage of their state of the art 3-D CGI animated storytelling technology.
+Everything about Onward suggests it would have worked better as live-action, whereas Pixar fare usually takes full advantage of its state-of-the-art 3D CGI animated storytelling technology.
 The whole disembodied waist and legs (think "ghost half-dad") is a bizarre visual decision that echoes the physical comedy of Weekend at Bernie's unflatteringly.

 Onward feels slight yet heartwarming while sticking to the trademark Pixar formula.
-Its wistfully fun adventure tale ticks off all the usual boxes as a competently told, if familiar, story yet there's just a certain magic missing.
-The whole disenchantment angle of technological comforts over actual wizardry is underdeveloped with so many other mythical elements going on.
+It's a wistfully fun adventure tale that ticks off all the usual boxes as a competently told, if familiar, story, yet there's just a certain magic missing.
+The whole disenchantment angle of technological comforts over actual wizardry is underdeveloped, with so many other mythical elements going on.

 More | YVArcade / AV Club / Indiewire / ScreenCrush / Vox